 The Profit and Loss statement tells about the earnings and spendings of the company during the year.
 This means how much income has the company had from the daily running of activities and how much has the company spent on the same activities.

-This part of the report tells whether the activities have been running as a profitable business in the period or not.
+The Profit and Loss statement part of the Financial statment tells whether the activities have been running as a profitable business in the period or not.
 It is called the Profit and Loss Statement.

 The other main statement in the report is the Balance Statement which shows the actual value of the company as such.
 This means how much money is present in the company in total when the value of buildings, tools, stock, money in the bank account and in the cash box etc. is added.